fedbiomed/fedbiomed/docs/developer/usage_and_tools.md

 Branch name for developing new features should start with `feature/` and make them easily linkable with the corresponding issue.
 For example if the branch is related to issue 123, name it `feature/123-my-short-explanation`.

-When the feature is ready, the Developer creates a **merge request** (MR) via gitlab.
+When the feature is ready, the Developer creates a **pull request** (MR) via GitHub.
 Be sure to request merging to the `develop` branch.

-The Core Developers team then assign the merge request one Core Developer (*Assignee* MR field in gitlab) and one Reviewer (*Reviewer* MR field in gitlab).
+The Core Developers team then assign the merge request one Core Developer (*Assignee* PR field in GitHub) and one Reviewer (*Reviewer* PR field in GitHub).
 The *Assignee* and the *Reviewer* can be the same physical person, but they both shall be different people from the Developer of the feature.

 The *Reviewer* then does a technical review of the merge request evaluating: